 doing online research, should find the following information extremely

-Fortunately though, I had an American buddy who worked for Philips here in England, a scientist with PhD's in Artificial Intelligence and Virtual Reality.
-So I figured he was probably a good person to ask for advice!
+Fortunately though, I had an American friend who worked for Philips here in England, a scientist with PhD's in Artificial Intelligence and Virtual Reality.
+So I figured he was probably a good person to ask for advice.

 He was happy to help.

 He did the research.
 He read the reviews (for Site Build It! as it was called back then).
 And he was extremely thorough (as you would expect from a computer expert).